HealthyHoof.com

 Trimming History

-I began trimming in 2003 when my horse, Gavilan, staged a sit-down strike (literally) when we tried to shoe him after a 6 month vacation barefoot (read the story!) .
-I was initially coached by a local barefoot trimmer, and later by Martha Olivo (January to August 2004).
-I received a United Horsemanship certification in August 2004.
+I began trimming in 2003 when my horse, Gavilan, staged a sit-down strike (literally) when we tried to shoe him after a 6 month vacation barefoot (read the story) .
+I was initially coached by a local barefoot trimmer, Leza Smith, and later by Martha Olivo (January to August 2004), and I ultimately received a United Horsemanship certification in August 2004.

-I was trimming 40+ horses even though I wasn't able to devote myself to trimming.
+I was trimming 40+ horses even though I wasn't able to devote myself to trimming because I was a tack store owner.
 I began studying Pete Ramey's trim in September, 2004, (www.hoofrehab.com ) and after an extended phone conversation with Pete, I began applying his techniques.

 Business Focus

-I focus on preparing horses for optimum performance either barefoot or in hoof boots.
+I focus on rehab and transitions in addition to preparing horses for optimum performance either barefoot or in hoof boots.
 I will work with colts & untrained horses using Natural Horsemanship techniques to teach horses to stand quietly for trimming, but charge an additional $30/hour training fee if the horse becomes a hazard.

-I'm eager to help rehabilitate neglected, navicular and foundered horses, preferably working with your vet.
+I'm eager to help rehabilitate neglected, navicular and foundered horses, and over the past few years have worked with over 40 navicular horses and at lest as many laminitic horses.
 I successfully transition horses from shoes to barefoot soundness, and routinely resolve conditions like white line disease, contracted heels, under run heels and long toes.
+At this pont, I have taken the shoes off of more than 500 horses in my practice, as a consultant and in clinics.
+Almost all of them are still barefoot.

 Trim Description